 So then how does one purge bias from a System?
-There's two schools of thought.
+I would say there's two schools of thought.

 1. Make a system that works in any circumstance imaginable.
 2. Allow people to modify the framework such that they can make it do anything.